timothymillar/TEFingerprint/docs/method.rst

 :math:`m_\text{pts}`, the minimum number of points (objects) required to form a cluster and :math:`\varepsilon` a distance that limits the dispersion of those objects.
-Here we use the following definitions:
+Here we use the following definitions loosely following those of Campello *et al.* (2015):

 ***Definition*** **1** (*sub-cluster*).
 A *sub-cluster* w.r.t.
 :math:`\varepsilon` and :math:`m_\text{pts}`